Ghada-sy/Load-Management/README.md

 # Mobility Load Management
+We consider the problem of mobility load management (balancing) in cellular LTE networks.
+In this page we provide the source codes for the following papers:
-Source code for the paper "Mobility Load Management in Cellular Networks: A Deep Reinforcement Learning Approach"
+1- "Mobility Load Management in Cellular Networks: A Deep Reinforcement Learning Approach":
+We propose a comprehensive deep reinforcement learning (RL) framework for steering the cell individual offset (CIO) of every pair of cells.
+We consider two scenarios, Proof-of-Concept scenario and Realistic LTE Network Scenario.

+2- "Optimized Power and Cell Individual Offset for Cellular Load Balancing via Reinforcement Learning":
+In this work, we propose a joint power levels and CIOs optimization using reinforcement learning (RL).

 # Installation
 ## Installing Prerequisites